Santa Claus ready to start delivering toys in Douglas County

 Each Santa will also have small presents in their bag to give to children they encounter during the deliveries.

-The organizations have several corporate sponsors, but Merica pointed out that most of the donations come from Roseburg Forest Products employees and the company's matching program.
+The organization has several corporate sponsors, but Merica pointed out that most of the donations come from Roseburg Forest Products employees and the company’s matching program.

 Some companies also hold toy or clothing drives for the organization.
 Those toys are used to add or amend a child’s gift when volunteers reviewed the gifts with the child’s wishes on Sunday.